carpentries/instructor-training/_episodes/06-feedback.md

 > while they're still at the workshop than they are after they leave the venue.
 At the end
 > of a two-day workshop, your learners' brains will be very tired.
 Rather than trying to
 > fit in another 15 minutes worth of teaching, give your learners time to complete the
 > post-workshop survey at the end of your workshop.
-You'll be helping them (they get a
+You will be helping them (they get a
-> bit of a rest), yourself (you'll get more useful feedback), and The Carpentries.
+> bit of a rest), yourself (you will get more useful feedback), and The Carpentries.
 {: .callout}

 ## Minute Cards